HL7/C-CDA-Examples/Medications/No Known Medications/Readme.md

 ###Comments

-* This is an example of a CCD Transition of ambulatory care with no known medications
+* This is an example of no known medications
 ###Custodian

-* John D'Amore jdamore@diameterhealth.com (GitHub: jddamore)
+* Brett Marquard, brett@riverrockassociates.com (GitHub: brettmarquard)
 ###Keywords

 * medications